-Ken Grodin ’13 and Brendan Gallagher ’13 have transformed makeup application into an act of defiance.
-Reacting to President Donald Trump’s plans to defund Planned Parenthood and other women’s health resources, these alumni founded their cosmetics company the night of the president’s inauguration.
+Ken Grodin ’13 has transformed makeup application into an act of defiance.
+Reacting to President Donald Trump’s plans to defund Planned Parenthood and other women’s health resources, the alum founded his cosmetics company the night of the president’s inauguration.

 The company, dubbed Lipslut, sells lipstick in the shade “F*** Trump” to raise awareness and funds for women’s charities.
-Grodin said he and Gallagher settled on lipstick as the idea for their campaign after researching the cosmetics industry and being disappointed by what they found.
+Grodin said he settled on lipstick as the idea for their campaign after researching the cosmetics industry and being disappointed by what he found.

 “We noticed underrepresentation for the very people we planned to help is rampant throughout the industry,” Grodin said in an email.
 “Our project was to be a step in the right direction, combating any negative forces acting against the strides our society has made toward social progress.”

 Along with purchasing a lipstick, the buyer submits a vote for his or her women’s charity of choice.
 Money raised will be donated to the charity that receives the most votes by the end of the campaign.

 “We couldn’t remain passive as our communities suffered,” Grodin said.
 “We were glad to see an overwhelming outpour of support at the Women’s March and similar events.
 However, aside from awareness, we wanted to find a way to direct tangible resources to those who need it.”

 Grodin said the company is currently only selling the one product to keep business practices lean and brand visibility high.
 The founder hopes to broaden the range of products in the future.